Updated 21 March 2026

 Alongside the register itself, inspectors may ask for:

-These aren’t required on the single central record itself, but they form a critical part of the wider safeguarding culture within the school and Ofsted can ask for these alongside the SCR information.
+These aren’t required on the single central record itself, but they form a critical part of the wider safeguarding culture within the school and Ofsted can ask for these alongside the Single Central Record information.
+School SCR allows you to record all of this information in order to make it available to Ofsted instantly.

 The Practical Ofsted SCR Checklist